Dan Meers is best known by his famous alter ego.

 He was the first NFL mascot inducted into the Mascot Hall of Fame in 2006.

-The occupation of being KC Wolf has provided Meers a way to pay the bills as he and his wife, Cam, have raised three children in the Kansas City area.
+The occupation of portraying KC Wolf has provided Meers with a way to provide for his family as he and his wife, Cam, have raised three children.

 The entertainer spent more time Wednesday, however, talking about his preoccupation.

-Meers, 51, compared the life of each person at the banquet to a coin.
+Meers, 51, compared the life of each person at the banquet to a coin, challenging audience members to invest in relationships each day and not live selfishly.

 "You can spend life any way you wish, but you're only going to get to spend it one time, so spend it wisely," he said.
 "Choices you make each day, big choices and the small ones, they add up over time.
 And at the end of your life when you look back at your life story, it's going to be determined by those choices you made along the way.